Travel to Nubra Valley from Khardongla to one time highest motorable road

 We had breakfast at the hotel in the morning and checked out.
 We also checked everything on the bike.
 Make sure you also check everything on your bike.

-Also Read: Ladakh tour guide
+Also Read: Ladakh tour

 Bike Rent